Bluebird Gardens is owned and operated by Mark and Diane Boen. Below is the story behind the farm...

 In 2002, Bluebird Gardens took on the self-serve idea and five self-serve stands were started in the area.
 In 2008 and 2009, full service stands were offered, thanks to the help of some terrific interns!
 In 2009, we started transitioning to a CSA model.
 Our CSA membership has been growing ever since!

 Currently, we sell our vegetables only through Community Supported Agriculture shares.
-We decided to get rid of the stands so we could focus our time, energy, and resources on serving our growing number of CSA members.
+We decided to end our selling at the stands so we could focus our time, energy, and resources on serving our growing number of CSA members.